alantanlc/mapstruct-csv/README.md

 # MapStruct CSV

-Parses a Java MapStruct interface file and generates a csv that can be pasted on a Confluence page.
+Parses a Java MapStruct interface file and generates CSV that can be pasted on confluence pages

 ## Dependencies